-We transport, terminal and store refined products and crude oil in 13 states located in the northeastern, midwestern and southwestern United States.
-We generate revenues by charging tariffs for transporting refined products, crude oil and other hydrocarbons through our pipelines and by charging fees for storing refined products, crude oil and other hydrocarbons through our pipelines and by charging fees for storing oil and selling it to Sunoco R&M and other customers.
+We are principally engaged in the transport, terminalling and storage of refined products and crude oil in 13 states located in the northeastern, midwestern and southwestern United States.
+We generate revenues by charging tariffs for transporting refined products, crude oil and other hydrocarbons through our pipelines and by charging fees for storing refined products, crude oil and other hydrocarbons in, and for providing other services at, our terminals.
+We also generate revenues by purchasing and selling domestic crude oil.
 Generally, as we purchase crude oil, we simultaneously enter into corresponding sale transactions involving physical deliveries of crude oil, which enables us to secure a profit on the transaction at the time of purchase and establish a substantially balanced position, thereby minimizing our exposure to crude oil price volatility after the initial purchase.
 However, the margins we receive from these transactions may vary from period to period.
 We do not enter into futures contracts or other derivative instruments in connection with these purchases and sales unless they result in the physical delivery of crude oil.